gitarad/matchete/README.md

 The resulting EFT Lagrangian contains a (very) large number of redundant operators.
 These can be removed automatically by applying the routines `GreensSimplify`, which reduces the output to an off-shell Green's basis, and `EOMSimplify`, which performs field redefinitions.
 The fully simplified result will then be in a (near-)basis of the corresponding EFT operator space.

+More details can be found at [matchete.gitlab.io](https://matchete.gitlab.io/) and a [model repository](https://gitlab.com/matchete/model-database) can be consulted for inspiration and convenience.

 ### Release of Major update v0.3.0 (2025-05-30)

 The Matchete collaboration proudly announces version 0.3.0!

 Matchete now supports automatic evanescent reduction.
 It is also possible to obtain the matching condition in a particular EFT basis (e.g., the SMEFT Warsaw basis) with `MapEffectiveCouplings`.
 These tools should make practical matching calculations easier than ever.
 The distribution now includes build in documentation (w.i.p.) using the Mathematica documentation framework (which can be accessed with the \`F1\` function key).
-Install this latest version to experience new features and and many quality-of-life improvements.
+Install this latest version to experience new features and many quality-of-life improvements.

 ---